apache/distributedlog/docs/architecture/main.rst

 Metadata Store
 ++++++++++++++

-The metadata in DistributedLog consists of the mapping from log streams to their constituent log segments as well as each log segment’s metadata.
+The metadata in DistributedLog consists of the mapping from log streams to their constituent log segments as well as each log segment's metadata.
 The log segment metadata includes the `log segment ID`, `start and end transaction IDs`, `completion time`, and its `status`.
 The metadata store is required to provide metadata operations such as consistent read and write ordering to guarantee metadata consistency in the event of failures.
 Also the metadata store should provide a notification mechanism to support streaming reads.
 We use ZooKeeper as the metadata store, because it is